-It seems that, apart from finding exactly the most perfect wording for his own thoughts and ideas when creating dialogue for his plays and poems, he also lifted phrases that he thought could not be better worded from his reading, and used them when he needed to say the same thing.
-‘Neither here nor there’ was one of them, which he got while catching up on the latest developments in the fast-moving religious matters of his time.
+It seems that, apart from finding exactly the most perfect wording for his own thoughts and ideas when creating dialogue for his plays and poems, Shakespeare also lifted phrases that he thought could not be better worded from his reading, and used them when he needed to say the same thing.
+‘Neither here nor there’ was one such phrase, which he got while catching up on the latest developments in the fast-moving religious matters of his time.

-Saying ‘it’s neither here nor there,’ means the same today as it did in Shakespeare’s time.
-It simply means that something doesn’t matter because it’s not relevant.
+Saying ‘it’s neither here nor there,’ means the same today as it did in Othello.
+It means that something doesn’t matter because it’s not relevant.

-In Act 4, Scene 3 Emilia and Desdemona are discussing marriage.
+In Act 4 scene 3 Emilia and Desdemona are discussing marriage.
 While talking about husbands and the concept of fidelity Desdemona, emotional at the thought of what she’s accused of, asks Emilia whether it is alright to cry.
-Emelia replies that it doesn’t matter one way or the other to her.
+Amelia replies that it doesn’t matter one way or the other to her.

 So, get thee gone; good night.
 Mine eyes do itch;